 Aberdeen is a medium-sized city located in the state of South Dakota.
-With a population of 28,257 people and seven constituent neighborhoods, Aberdeen is the third largest community in South Dakota.
+With a population of 28,324 people and six constituent neighborhoods, Aberdeen is the third largest community in South Dakota.

 Compared to the rest of the country, citizens of Aberdeen spend much less time in their cars: on average, their commute to work is only 12.29 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.